RKoopman/swift-internet-review-immersive-alum/README.md

     task.resume()
 ```

+### Conclusion

+Using the internet takes practice.
+Reach out to the instructors if you are interested in playing around with different APIs

 ###  <a name="unnecessary"></a> Things I Don't need for the assessment but should also know

 1. How to do different HTTP verbs